Caldbeck: Caldbeck transmitting station

 Also located further outside the village is the Sandale transmitting station.

 Governance

-The village is in the parliamentary constituency of Penrith and the Border.
+The village is in the parliamentary constituency of Penrith and Solway.

-For Local Government purposes it is in the Warnell Ward of Allerdale Borough Council and the Thursby Ward of Cumbria County Council.
+For Local Government purposes it is in the Cumberland unitary authority area.

 Caldbeck along with neighbouring village Hesket Newmarket, has its own parish council, Caldbeck Parish Council.

 Northern Fells Group

 Prince Charles has visited the village several times in recent times, overseeing the launch of the Northern Fells Rural Project, and in later years the end of the project, which became the Northern Fells Group.